KBNLresearch/xs4all-resources/doc/notes-liesbets-atelier.md

 ## Scrape local site to warc

-Used script [scrape-local-site.sh](../scripts/scrape-local-site.sh) (adapted from earlier NL-menu work).
+<strike>Used script [scrape-local-site.sh](../scripts/scrape-local-site.sh) (adapted from earlier NL-menu work).</strike>

+Used script [scrape-ziklies-local.py](../scripts/scripts/scrape-ziklies-local.py), which is based on warcio and also captures all possible results of the "barbie" scripts.

 ## Render warc